A critical behavioural economics and behavioural science reading list

 The hot hand illusion: The original Thomas Gilovich, Robert Vallone and Amos Tversky paper arguing people are seeing a hot hand in basketball when none exists.
 Work by Joshua Miller and Adam Sanjurjo (working paper pdf) shows the original argument was based on a statistical mistake.
 The hot hand does exist in basketball.
 (Although I will say that there is plenty of evidence of people seeing patterns where they don’t exist.)
 ESPN explores.
 My post here.

-Hyperbolic discounting: Ariel Rubinstein’s “Economics and Psychology”?
-The Case of Hyperbolic Discounting (pdf) - “[T]he same type of evidence, which rejects the standard constant discount utility functions, can just as easily reject hyperbolic discounting as well.”
+Hyperbolic discounting: Ariel Rubinstein points out that (pdf) “the same type of evidence, which rejects the standard constant discount utility functions, can just as easily reject hyperbolic discounting as well.”

-Illusion of control: Francesca Gino, Zachariah Sharek and Don Moore’s Keeping the illusion of control under control: Ceilings, floors, and imperfect calibration (pdf) - “[B]y focusing on situations marked by low control, prior research has created the illusion that people systematically overestimate their level of control.”
+Illusion of control: Francesca Gino, Zachariah Sharek and Don Moore note that illusion of control experimental results can be statistical artefacts (pdf). “[B]y focusing on situations marked by low control, prior research has created the illusion that people systematically overestimate their level of control.”
 My post here.

-Loss aversion: David Gal and Derek Rucker’s The Loss of Loss Aversion: Will It Loom Larger Than Its Gain? (working paper): “[C]urrent evidence does not support that losses, on balance, tend to be any more impactful than gains.”
+Loss aversion I: David Gal and Derek Rucker claim that (working paper) “current evidence does not support that losses, on balance, tend to be any more impactful than gains.”
 E. Tory Higgins and Nira Liberman respond, as do Itamar Simonson and Ran Kivetz.
 Gal and Rucker rejoinder (working paper pdf).
 My post here.
+Mrkva and friends also add to the debate.

-Money priming: Doug Rohrer, Harold Pashler and Christine Harris’s Do subtle reminders of money change people’s political views? - A replication finding no efect (pdf).
+Money priming: Doug Rohrer, Harold Pashler and Christine Harris find that subtle reminders of money don’t change people’s political views (pdf).
 Kathleen Vohs fights back (pdf).
-Miguel Vadillo, Tom Hardwicke and David R. Shanks respond - Analysis of the broader literature on money priming suggests, among other things, massive publication bias.
+Miguel Vadillo, Tom Hardwicke and David R. Shanks respond.
+Analysis of the broader literature on money priming suggests, among other things, massive publication bias.

 Moral reminders: The original (N = 229) paper co-authored by Nina Mazar, On Amir and Dan Ariely (pdf).
 The (N=5,786) multi-lab replication by Verschuere and friends: “This small effect was numerically in the opposite direction of the original study.”
-Relatedly, here and here are posts analysing the “shredders” used in some of Ariely’s honesty experiments
+More recently, an investigation into the data provenance has led to an Expression of Concern.
+Relatedly, here and here are posts analysing the “shredders” used in some of Ariely’s honesty experiments.

 Organ donation: Does Austria have a 99.94% organ donation rate because of the design of their driver’s licence application?
 No.